wesleycamargo/azure-docs.pt-br/articles/marketplace/add-bank-tax-info.md

 5. Clique no botão Avançar.

 ## <a name="next-steps"></a>Próximas etapas
-*   Visite a página [Guia do editor do Azure Marketplace e AppSource](./marketplace-publishers-guide.md).
+*   Visite a página [ do Azure Marketplace e do AppSource Publisher Guide ](./marketplace-publishers-guide.md).

 ---